-Although disclosure of financial interests on this form would satisfy the Ethics Guidelines' requirements for disclosure of conflicts of interest in many circumstances, it will not relieve a legislator from the requirement of filing a specific Declaration of Intent Form in certain circumstances and from making a verbal disclosure.
+Every legislator is required to file a Financial Disclosure Form with the Legislative Ethics Committee annually on or before the third Friday of January.
+(See RSA 14-B:8 and Ethics Guidelines Section 5.)
+Although disclosure of financial interests on this form would satisfy the Ethics Guidelines' requirements for disclosure of conflicts of interest in many circumstances, it will not relieve a legislator from the requirement of filing a specific Declaration of Intent Form and from making a verbal disclosure in the following circumstances: